 A directed study is an elective course from the Seminary’s Catalog taken individually under the direction of a faculty member instead of a regularly offered course; required courses may not normally be taken as directed study.
 An independent study is a course designed by the student and the professor to enhance the student’s knowledge in a particular field of study.
 Students must submit the appropriate completed and signed form (available on the Seminary website) to the Registrar’s office.
 The Independent Study form must be accompanied by a detailed description of the work the student is expected to complete.

 Erskine students are able to take courses through Erskine at a number of other institutions.
-The Seminary maintains cooperative agreements with the Atlanta Theological Association (ATA, including Candler School of Theology, Columbia Theological Seminary, Interdenominational Theological Center, Lutheran Theological Southern Seminary, and McAfee School of Theology) and the Carolina Theological Consortium (CTC, including Columbia International University, Gordon-Conwell Theological Seminary-Charlotte, and Reformed Theological Seminary-Charlotte).
-Erskine students have cross-registration and library privileges at all of these institutions.
+The Seminary maintains a cooperative agreement with the Carolina Theological Consortium (CTC, including Columbia International University, Gordon-Conwell Theological Seminary-Charlotte, and Reformed Theological Seminary-Charlotte).
+Erskine students have cross-registration and library privileges at all these institutions.

-Students may cross-register and pay Erskine tuition rates for courses at ATA and CTC institutions, subject to certain limitations:
+Students may cross-register and pay Erskine tuition rates for courses at CTC institutions, subject to certain limitations:

 - Permission to cross-register in a particular course ultimately rests with the host institution and cannot be guaranteed.
 Decisions are normally made on a space-available basis after the host institution’s registration period for its own students has closed.